Home chevron_right Health and wellbeing chevron_right Mental health chevron_right Mental health emergencies

 If you've already hurt yourself, go to the nearest A&E department.

-If you need help or advice, you can call the 24-hour crisis helpline on 0800 0516171.
 The number is free to call, and is available for anyone of any age.

 If you already use local mental health services, your care plan will include details of what to do and who to contact if you're unwell.
 If you've already been given a Crisis Line number, call it.